IT infrastructure: Components of IT infrastructure

-Different types of technological tasks may require a tailored approach to the infrastructure.
-These can be achieved through a traditional, cloud or hyper converged IT Infrastructure.

-Skills
+Skills for IT personnel

-There are many functioning parts that go into the health of an IT infrastructure.
-In order to contribute positively to the organization, employees can acquire abilities to benefit the company.
-These include key technical abilities such as cloud, network, and data administration skills and soft abilities such as collaboration and communication skills.
+In the field of IT infrastructure, key skills include technical abilities such as cloud, network, and data administration skills, as well as soft abilities, like collaboration and communication skills.

-Future
+The future of IT infrastructure

-As data storage and management becomes more digitized, IT Infrastructure is moving towards the cloud.
+As data storage and management becomes more digitized, IT infrastructure is moving toward the cloud.
 Infrastructure-as-a-service (IaaS) provides the ability to host on a server and is a platform for cloud computing.